Earthly 0.7

 The Satellite name can be any arbitrary string.

-If you are part of multiple Earthly organizations, you may have to specify the org name under which you would like to launch the satellite:
+If you are part of multiple Earthly organizations, you may want to first select the org under which you would like to launch the satellite:

 Once the satellite is created it will be automatically selected for use as part of your builds.
 The selection takes place by Earthly adding some information in your Earthly config file (usually located under ~/.earthly/config.yml).